Marianne Enckell

-Marianne Enckell (born 1944) is an archivist of anarchism and the director of the anarchist research center Centre International de Recherches sur l'Anarchisme (CIRA).
-She also worked at trade unions and as a freelance translator.
+Marianne Enckell was born in 1944 to Marie-Christine Mikhailo, who ran the Centre International de Recherches sur l%27Anarchisme, and Ralph Enckell, a Finnish diplomat.
+She is an historian, an archivist of anarchism and the director of the anarchist research center Centre International de Recherches sur l'Anarchisme (CIRA) in Lausanne, Switzerland.
+She has worked in trade unions and as a translator.